rasmodev/AWS-Using-A-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 # Image Classification for a City Dog Show
-This project focused on using a pre-trained image classifier to identify dog breeds.
-The goal of the project was to improve programming skills using Python.
-The project required the implementation of Python tools to utilize the provided classifier.
+This project is part of the AWS ML & AI Programming with Python Nanodegree Scholarship Program.
+The goal of this project is to use a pre-trained image classifier to identify different dog breeds.

 # Project Goal
 The main objective of this project was to enhance programming skills by working with Python.
 By utilizing a pre-trained image classifier, the project aimed to identify dog breeds effectively.